 4. I wish I had known how to manage my time better

 As an owner in a director role sometimes you have to wear 100 hats per day, and it can seem like everything is a crisis because it seems URGENT to you in the moment.
 Learning not to react to what is coming at you, but planning for things in advance is HUGE.
 Things like delegating, having communication journals, time blocking, and regular one on one meetings with your team may seem like really simple ideas, but they are HUGE game changers when it comes to accomplishing your vision as opposed to just surviving another day.
 Having some good time management skills earlier on could have helped me not feel so overwhelmed in the beginning.
 We also offer a great time management course if you think you could use some help in this area.

 5. I wish I had known how hard it would be, BUT HOW MUCH I WOULD LOVE IT!

 The sense of pride I felt seeing my dream come to life was amazing.
 The accomplishment I felt after finally feeling confident in the way I was managing staff and enrolling families was very fulfilling.
 I was stretched in ways that weren’t comfortable but I felt so much personal and professional growth from the experience of growing my business.
 I learned so much and I learned I was capable of more than I thought.
 Starting and growing my own child care center was the hardest and most rewarding thing I have ever done.
 Even with all the mistakes I made along the way, I know I’ve made a difference.
 I’ve recently sold my center, but I am responsible for building the largest childcare center in my small town, and I started with nothing.
 I didn’t begin counting kids until 2007, but since then I have cared for over 800 children and touched almost as many families.
 I have had about 125 employees come and go.
-And now I am able to share my experiences with a super huge audience as part of the Child Care Marketing Solutions team.
+And now I am able to share my experiences with a super huge audience as part of the The Child Care Success Company team.
 Those are some pretty cool things to be proud of.